Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Campania and the Amalfi Coast is well known for its gulfs (Naples) and islands (Capri).
 And, it is in the Gulf of Naples that Mount Vesuvius is to be found – the World’s most dangerous volcano.
 There are four locations included on the UNESCO List of World Heritage sites, the historical centre of Naples, the archaeological area of Pompeii and Herculaneum, the Amalfi Coast, and the 18th century Royal Palace at Caserta.
 The Provinces in Campania are: Avellino, Benevento, Caserta, Naples and Salerno.

 Naples is a city that has so much to offer: history, culture, archaeology, art and good food.
 I have always wanted to visit the city and its surroundings, home to some of the world’s most significant archaeological sites, such as Pompeii and Herculaneum.
-Recently I covered Naples in 3 days by using the Campania Museum Pass.
+Recently I covered Naples in 3 days by using a Naples Pass.
 Which sites and museums are included?
 How much do you save compared to single entries?
 Is the number of sites that can be visited adequate for the days the Pass is valid?
 Do you have to wait in queues before entering?
-If you are curious about the answers to these and other questions, read on.

 Archaeology & History Sites in Campania